Festivals-App/festivals-documentation/deployment/vm-deployment/README.md

 I use Ubuntu Server 24.04 LTS as the operating system for the virtual machine due to its stability, long-term support, and broad compatibility.
 While other Linux distributions like Debian, CentOS, AlmaLinux, or Arch Linux can also be used.

-**It's important to note that the FestivalsApp backend and scripts have not been tested on distributions other than Ubuntu Server 24.04 LTS.
+**It's important to note that the FestivalsApp backend and scripts have not been tested on distributions other than Ubuntu.
 Using a different distribution may require adjustments or troubleshooting to ensure compatibility.**

-Both PVE and DO support multiple methods for createing a VM, if you are going with PVE i recommend using **cloud-init** ([how-to on youtube](https://www.youtube.com/watch?v=ke6MYhI8qDE)) and on DO i use **Droplets** [how-to](https://docs.digitalocean.com/products/droplets/how-to/create/).
+Both Proxmox and DigitalOcean offer multiple methods for creating a VM.
+If you're using Proxmox, I recommend **cloud-init** for automated setup ([YouTube guide](https://www.youtube.com/watch?v=ke6MYhI8qDE)).
+For DigitalOcean, I use **Droplets** for quick and easy deployment ([official guide](https://docs.digitalocean.com/products/droplets/how-to/create/)).

-### Adding SSH Keys in DigitalOcean and Proxmox
+### Adding SSH Keys

 Using SSH keys for authentication enhances security and simplifies access to virtual machines.
-Both **DigitalOcean (DO)** and **Proxmox Virtual Environment (PVE)** support multiple methods for adding SSH keys.
+Both DigitalOcean and Proxmox support multiple methods for adding SSH keys.

-#### Proxmox (PVE)
+#### Proxmox

-1. **Injecting SSH Keys into a Cloud-Init Template**
+1. Injecting SSH Keys into a Cloud-Init Template
-   - When using cloud-init for automated deployments, specify SSH keys in the VM template settings under **Cloud-Init → SSH public key**.
+   - When using cloud-init for automated deployments, specify SSH keys in the VM template settings under `Cloud-Init → SSH public key`.

-2. **Manually Adding an SSH Key to a VM**
+2. Manually Adding an SSH Key
    - Append your public key to the `~/.ssh/authorized_keys` file.

 #### DigitalOcean

-1. **Adding SSH Keys via the Web Interface**
+1. Adding SSH Keys via the Web Interface
    - When creating a new droplet, you can add an SSH key directly in the "Authentication" section.
-   - Pre-existing keys can be managed under **Settings → Security → SSH Keys**.
+   - Pre-existing keys can be managed under `Settings → Security → SSH Keys`.

-2. **Adding SSH Keys via the API or CLI**
+2. Adding SSH Keys via the API
    - Use the DigitalOcean API to programmatically add keys.
    - The `doctl` command-line tool allows adding keys with: